Arizona Desert Palm Trees

 What is a Pygmy Date Palm?

-Phoenix roebelenii, aka Miniature Date Palm, is adaptable for Desert Palm Tree Types.
+P.roebelenii is adaptable for Desert Palm Tree Types.
 Fabulous for those looking for Arizona desert palm trees that aren't huge, but are still attractive.
-Pygmy Date Palm zones: 9b-11, 8b-9a works with arid climates.
+For hardiness zones: 9b-11, and arid climates of 8b-9a.

 How big will Pygmy Date Palm get?
 Pygmy Palms, full grown, get about 10-15ft/3-4.5m tall.
 But somewhat slow growth rate.

-Ripe fruits of the Pygmy Palm are black, 1/2in/1.3cm egg-shaped.
-Its thin pulp isn't edible.
+Ripe fruits of the Pygmy Palm are black, and inedible.

-Some of the best places to plant Miniature Date Palms is your front yard, especially along a walkway or poolside.
-Great for smaller spaces or Container Planting.
+Some of the best places to plant Miniature Date Palms is your front yard, along walkways or pool-sides.
+Great Palm for Smaller Spaces.
+Or try Container Planting on patios, or as an Indoor Palm with proper light & care.

 Miniature date palms on the grounds of a California wineryA trio growing together in front of a solitary - a bit over-trimmed.